mizu-048/notes/src/site/notes/Presentations/English.md

 > > - Yet even in this utopia of instant communication, the people have become more distant than ever.
 This isn't just due to the constant distractions of technological wonders that we keep in our pockets, its largely attributed to the fact that most of us are incapable of listening.
 > > - Majority of the human conflicts exist because people are unwilling to "listen" to others opinion.
 > > - It is the core nature of man to want their feelings known and express themselves.
+> > - its our we live, man is a social animal and to socialize we must listen to each other
+> > -

 >[!tldr]  Yearning to be understood